sdraken/Developer-Diary/Developer-Diary.md

 Each entry starts with a header specifying the date.
 The diary is sorted in descending order with respect to dates.
 That is to say, new entries are placed at the top.

 There aren't going to be daily updates (Maybe "Developer Logbook" would have been a more descriptive name) but substantial changes in any of my projects should be reflected in the diary.
+## 2024/09/07
+I setup [VulkanTutorials](https://github.com/sdraken/VulkanTutorials), it was honestly a lot harder than I thought.
+Well... it was easy to setup but I didn't like using visual studio, so i had to learn cmake which made it take a lot longer.
 ## 2024/09/06
 Went through the contents of [Distributed-Version-Control-101](https://github.com/sdraken/Distributed-Version-Control-101/) one last time.
 Adding references and improving on the grammar.
 I Might revisit the project at a later date, but right now I'm satisfied.
 For my next project I will be working with 3D graphics using the Vulkan API.
 As a start I'll go through [this](https://vulkan-tutorial.com/) vulkan tutorial written by Alexander Overvoorde.
 My code for any vulkan tutorials will be in [this](https://github.com/sdraken/VulkanTutorials) repo.
 ## 2024/09/03